fansilet-roles/mpath/README.md

     - mpath
 ```

-If you want search a group of devices and umount the multipath before mount
+If you want unmount a device on a group of hosts, and then mount on a exclusive host.
+You can
-you can set a playbook to umount then run a playbook to mount.
+run firstly a unmount playbook and then a "install/mount" playbook.

-Here is a sample to umount a storage:
+Here is a sample of unmount playbook:

 ```
 - name: "Deploy | Running isca0.mpath role"